ICB Wayland

 Al-Qur'an 2:183

-In this special Ramadan page we have included a schedule for Suhoor and Iftaar, information about religious programs, and a brief summary of rules about fasting, Zakat al-Fitr and Fidyah.
+In this special Ramadan page we have included a schedule for Suhoor and Iftar, information about religious programs, and a brief summary of rules about fasting, Zakat al-Fitr and Fidyah.
 We will be updating this page whenever new information is available.
 Thanks for visiting the ICB web pages.

 SUHOOR AND IFTAR SCHEDULE